“[A]t the time that I wanted to write stories and had stories to write, I felt free to write them, thanks to the fellowship.”

 The 2012-2014 Kenyon Review Fellows

 Elizabeth Lindsey Rogers received her BA in Creative Writing and Dance from Oberlin College and her MFA from Cornell University, where she was previously a lecturer in the English Department.
 As an Oberlin Shansi Fellow, she spent several years living in rural China, where she taught English and dance at an agricultural university.
 Her poems appear in Field, Agni Online, Seneca Review, Comstock Review, Crazyhorse, Pool, and on Poetry Daily, among others.
-Her first book of poetry will be published by the University of Arkansas Press in 2013.
+Her first book of poetry, Chord Box, was published by the University of Arkansas Press in 2013.

 Recipients of the original Kenyon Review literary fellowships: